Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

 Now we turn to the interplay of the classical magnetic impurity with the superconductive correlations.
-The related self-consistent results are shown in Fig.~\ref{fig2} for $g=2$ and $T=0$.
-In particular, the local pair potential $\Delta_{\rm imp}$ at the impurity location is shown versus the spin-magnetic coupling $J$ in Figs.~\ref{fig2}(a-c) for $\mu=-2$ (VHS), $0$ (VHS), and $2$ (FB).
-The energies of the YSR state $E_{\rm YSR}$ are given versus $J$ for the VHS, DP, and FB regimes in panels (d-f).
-Finally, the free energy $\mathcal{F}$ as a function of $J$ is demonstrated in panels (g-i) for the same values of $\mu$.
-The free energy $\mathcal{F}$ is shown relative to $\mathcal{F}_0$, the system free energy at $J=0$.
-To clearly identify the presence of the first-order transition, the calculations are done in ascending and descending manners, using the pair potential $\Delta_i$ calculated at the preceding step as the initial guess for the new step corresponding to a new (larger or smaller) value of $J$.
-The curves with red spheres in Fig.~\ref{fig2} represent our results obtained in the ascending procedure while the blue stars are calculated in the descending procedure.
+The related self-consistent results are shown in Fig.~\ref{fig3} for $g=2$ and $T=0$.
+In particular, the local pair potential $\Delta_{\rm imp}$ at the impurity location is shown versus the spin-magnetic coupling $J$ in Figs.~\ref{fig3}(a-c) for $\mu=-2$ (VHS), $0$ (VHS), and $2$ (FB).
+The energy of the YSR state $E_{\rm YSR}$ is given versus $J$ for the VHS, DP, and FB regimes in panels (d-f).
+Finally, the free energy $F$ as a function of $J$ is demonstrated in panels (g-i) for the same values of $\mu$. $F$ is shown relative to $F_0$, being the system free energy at $J=0$.
+To identify the presence of the first-order transition, the calculations are done in ascending and descending manners, using the pair potential distribution $\Delta_i$ calculated at the preceding step as the initial guess for the new step, corresponding to a new (larger or smaller) value of $J$.
+The curves with red spheres in Fig.~\ref{fig3} represent our results obtained in the ascending manner while the blue stars are calculated in the descending procedure.
 Notice that the range of $J$-values is deliberately enlarged in panels (d-i).